davidwilliam/hensel_code/README.md

 Hensel Code allows you to homomorphically encode rational numbers as integers using the finite-segment p-adic arithmetic, also known as Hensel codes.

+T. M. Rao describes the use of finite-segment p-adic arithmetic as a practical method for performing error-free computation and the term *Hensel code* as the first `r` digits of the infinite p-adic expansion of a rational number `x/y`.
+The use of Hensel codes allows us to replace the arithmetic opertations on rational numbers by corresponding aritmetic operation over the integers under certain conditions.

+Rao also remarks that the theory of Hensel codes, although lifted from the p-adic number theory, can be introduced without the need of a complete undertanding of the theoretical aspects of p-adic numbers if the goal is to work with Hensel codes alone.
+This is due to the fact that the finite-segment p-adic arithmetic is well-defined, self-contained, and it has immediate pratical applications in a wide range of real-world scenarios.

 ## Mathematical Background

 In our Wiki, you can find a brief [introduction to the mathematical background on Hensel codes](https://github.com/davidwilliam/hensel_code/wiki/Mathematical-Background).
 We will continue to update that area as we update the gem.